 Scientifically speaking, toads are frogs are not classified into specific taxonomical groups.

 However, in casual settings, distinctions are made between the frog and the toad with the idea that all toads are frogs but not all frogs are toads.
 Toads have unique features that make them distinct from the main frog category.

 Clear as mud?
 Keep reading to find out what makes a toad a toad and not just another frog.

 Difference #1: Skin

 As noted above, frogs and toads are often over-simplified into categories of bumpy or not bumpy skin.
 However, at first glance, some frogs with bumpy skin look like toads!

 An excellent example of this is the South American Horned Frog, also called a Pac-Man Frog.
 This fellow is large and stout with bumpy skin.
 Yet he is most definitely a frog and not a toad.

-The Pac-Man Frog, like all other frogs, has smooth, moist-looking skin.
+The Pac-Man Frog, like all other frogs, moist-looking skin.
 If you hold one, they will usually feel a little slimy.
 This is due to a waxy secretion that keeps their skin from drying out and even acts as a microfungal and microbial layer to keep them healthy.

 The smoothness of a frog comes from the sheen of moist skin.

 In contrast, a toad’s skin is drier, wartier, and more waterproof, indicating their preferred habitat along fields, in woods, and in gardens.